 A complaint is an expression of dissatisfaction with a service or decision.
-Although most complaints are progressed through the formal complaints process, persistent enquiries with a service may be defined as a complaint if other reasonable opportunities to resolve the issue have been considered, be that service resolution, mediation or alternative statutory review process.
+Most complaints are progressed through the formal complaints process, however, on occasion persistent enquiries with a service may be defined as if a complaint if other reasonable opportunities to resolve the issue have been considered, be that service resolution, mediation or alternative statutory review process.